gitkraken/vscode-gitlens/docs/links.md

 - _{tagName}_ is the name of the tag.
 Note that the remote name should not be included.
 Instead, _{remoteUrl}_ is used to determine the remote for the tag.
 So if the tag _15.2.0_ is located on _origin_, for example, _{tagName}_ should just be _15.2.0_ and the remote url of _origin_ should be used for the _{remoteUrl}_ parameter.
 You should not set _{tagName}_ to _origin/15.2.0_ in this example.

+#### Example Usage

+Right click a tag in the Tags View and choose "Share -> Copy Link to Tag", select a remote to copy the tag for, and share with a teammate.
+When they access the link, GitLens will help them clone the repository, open it in GitLens, add the remote you linked, and open the Commit Graph to the tag, step-by-step.

 ### Comparison

+#### Description

+Used to open a comparison between two references in the _Search & Compare_ view.

 #### Format